QUOTES-Reactions to Russia's strike on Ukraine's Odesa port | Law-Order

 "The Secretary-General (Antonio Guterres) unequivocally condemns reported strikes today in the Ukrainian port of Odesa.
 Yesterday, all parties made clear commitments on the global stage to ensure the safe movement of Ukrainian grain and related products to global markets.
 These products are desperately needed to address the global food crisis and ease the suffering of millions of people in need around the globe.
 Full implementation by the Russian Federation, Ukraine and Turkey is imperative."
 UKRAINIAN PRESIDENT VOLODYMYR ZELENSKIY

 "This proves only one thing: no matter what Russia says and promises, it will find ways not to implement it (the grain deal)."
-U.S. AMBASSADOR TO KYIV BRIDGET BRINK

-"Outrageous.
-Russia strikes the port city of Odesa less than 24 hours after signing an agreement to allow shipments of agricultural exports.
-The Kremlin continues to weaponize food.
-Russia must be held to account."
 RUSSIA

 A Russian defence ministry statement on Saturday outlining progress in the war did not mention any strike in Odesa.
 The ministry did not immediately reply to a Reuters request for comment.
-GERMAN FOREIGN MINISTER ANNALENA BAERBOCK

-"The cowardly missile attacks on the port of Odesa show that the Russian leadership's signature counts for little at the moment."
-EU FOREIGN POLICY CHIEF JOSEP BORRELL

-"EU strongly condemns Russian missile strike on Odesa's seaport.
-Striking a target crucial for grain export a day after the signature of Istanbul agreements is particularly reprehensible and again demonstrates Russia's total disregard for international law and commitments."
-UKRAINE FOREIGN MINISTRY SPOKESPERSON OLEG NIKOLENKO
+TURKISH DEFENCE MINISTER HULUSI AKAR

+"They (Ukrainian officials) stated that one of the missile attacks hit one of the silos there, and the other one fell in an area close to the silo, but there was no problem in the loading capacity and capability of the docks, which is important, and that the activities there can continue.
+"The Russians told us that they had absolutely nothing to do with this attack, and that they were examining the issue very closely and in detail.
+The fact that such an incident took place right after the agreement we made yesterday regarding the grain shipment really worried us."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)